Andrea21R/DDQN_for_trading/README.md

-# DQN_for_trading
+# DDQN_for_trading
-It's an implementation of Deep Q-Learning which aims to trade forex.
+It's an implementation of Double-Deep Q-Learning (DDQN) which aims to trade forex.
 This is my master's thesis